Professional Members’ Register

-Diploma DMT IDTIA, DTAA (Prof. DMT).
 Director Moving Together, a community-based dance therapy program for mothers and babies in the City of Booroondara.
-Member of the committee of the DTAA since 2005.
+Member of DTAA’s General committee from 2005 to 2018.
 As the activities coordinator at Prague House in Melbourne, Elizabeth provides arts and recreation programs with an emphasis on the therapeutic.
 Elizabeth is qualified and experienced in primary education, including Rudolf Steiner Education, and in teaching Yoga and meditation and is at present involved in training as a Hakomi practitioner.

 Tel: 03 9836 7386 / Email: firstname.lastname@example.org